diwalker/CodeLeap-Test/README.md

 And open the Browser and go to http://localhost:5173/ to see the application running.

 # How to Use 📚
 Login: Go to the signup page and enter a username.
 After signing up, you will be redirected to the main page.

 Create Posts: On the main page, enter a title and content to create a new post.

 Edit and Delete Posts: Created posts can be edited or deleted by clicking the appropriate icons and can also be canceled by pressing the ESC key.
-Open the browser and go to http://localhost:5173/ to see the application running.